Have you been working from home for so long that you’re dying to go work remotely in a new environment?

 Read on, to find some new Brooklyn spots for working, taking meetings, studying, doing homework, reading a book or coworking with a friend.

-If you see any errors in this article based on current experience, please get in touch with us as soon as you can, so that we can make this the most useful list possible for everyone.
-Thank you!
+If you see any errors or the need for updates in this article based on your recent visits to these cafes, please get in touch with us ASAP, so that we can keep this list up to date for everyone.
+Thank you, Brooklynites!

 Helpful Tip

-During my most recent visit to the Downtown BK location, I mentioned to the barista that I had spent a month in Bogota during the last year and that what had excited me most was Devocion’s strong connection to Colombia itself.
+I once mentioned to a barista at the Livingston St. cafe that I had spent a month in Bogota and that what had excited me most was Devocion’s strong connection to Colombia.

 She said Devocion is so serious about their Colombian beans that they overnight them by FedEx from Colombia to New York so that they’re as fresh as possible.
 Is that devotion… or is it ‘devoción?’